Terminology of the British Isles: England

-The word England is often used synecdochically to refer to Great Britain, or the United Kingdom as a whole, or sometimes the British Isles.
+The word England is sometimes used synecdochically to refer to Great Britain, or the United Kingdom as a whole, or sometimes the British Isles.
 References to England as an island, to an "English passport", or to Scottish or Welsh places as being in England are examples of this usage of the term "England".

 Such usage often causes offence, particularly to those from the non-English parts of the United Kingdom.
 Because of this, most politicians and official figures have avoided this usage since the early 20th century.
 However, there are frequent examples of this usage from earlier times.
 For a long time it was common for fans of the England football team to wave the British Union Jack; the use of the specifically English St George's Cross flag only gained popularity at the UEFA Euro 1996 tournament.

 The colloquial usage of England as a synonym for the United Kingdom is still widespread outside the country.
 In Germany, the term England is often used to mean Great Britain or even the entire United Kingdom (as in the anti-British slogan Gott strafe England).
 In many other languages, such as Chinese or Hindi the word for "English" is synonymous with "British"–see the article on Alternative words for British for more detail.

 Europe

-The term Europe may be used in one of several different contexts by British and Irish people: either to refer to the whole of the European continent, to refer to only to Mainland Europe, sometimes called "continental Europe" or simply "the Continent" by some people in the archipelago.
+The term Europe may be used in one of several different meanings by British and Irish people: either to include the islands as part of Europe, or to refer only to Mainland Europe, sometimes called "continental Europe" or simply "the Continent" by some people.
 Europe may also be used in reference to the European Union (or, historically, to the European Economic Community).
-A comedic treatment of the different uses of this word appears in an episode of the BBC sitcom To the Manor Born.
-When tradesmen are taking measurements in metric, and Audrey fforbes-Hamilton objects because the house was built "in feet and inches", a tradesman says "We're in Europe now", referring to the European Economic Community.
-Audrey fforbes-Hamilton retorts "Well you may be, but I'm staying here!" - implying that to her, the word "Europe" referred only to mainland Europe, excluding the British Isles.